gemseo/gemseo/docs/user_guide/concepts/uncertainty/sensitivity_analysis.md

 [filter()][gemseo.uncertainty.sensitivity.hsic.HSICAnalysis.filter]
 keeps only the inputs whose dependence is statistically significant.

+The p-value comes in two flavors: an asymptotic one, obtained with a closed-form formula, and one estimated through permutations.
+Only the asymptotic p-value is computed by default, as the permutation-based one costs `n_permutations` HSIC estimations and dominates the computation time on large samples;
+set the `use_permutations` argument of [compute_indices()][gemseo.uncertainty.sensitivity.hsic.HSICAnalysis.compute_indices]
+to `True` to estimate it.
+The asymptotic p-value does not exist for a conditional analysis (see below), which therefore requires `use_permutations=True` to be filtered.

 In addition to GSA (default),
 GEMSEO supports three analysis modes via the `analysis_type` argument of [compute_indices()][gemseo.uncertainty.sensitivity.hsic.HSICAnalysis.compute_indices]: